fstltna/getfiles/README.md

 ==

+Notes:

-Note that this does not search recursively down the file tree.
+This does not search recursively down the file tree.
 Only the given URL is searched, intentionally.
+This can only download files linked to via a <a> tag.